timescale/timescaledb-ruby/README.md

 ### Migrations

-Create table is the `hypertable` keyword will automatically partition the table through the `create_hypertable` function call while also using `create_table` method:
+Create table with the `hypertable` keyword will fully configure the hypertable through the `create_hypertable` function and also fully configure the data lifecycle policies.

 #### create_table with `:hypertable`